canihavesomecoffee/udis86/README.md

 # Udis86

 Udis86 is a disassembler for the x86 and x86-64 class of instruction set architectures.
-It consists of a C library called libudis86 which provides a clean and simple interface to decode a stream of raw binary data, and to inspect the disassembled instructions in a structured manner.
+It consists of a C library called `libudis86` which provides a clean and simple interface to decode and inspect a stream of raw binary data as disassembled instructions in a structured manner, and a command line tool called `udcli` that incorporates the library.

 ## libudis86